-We envision the Greater Yellowstone Ecosystem as a place where natural processes are allowed to play out with minimal interference from people.
+We envision a Greater Yellowstone Ecosystem as a place where the processes of nature can be allowed to play out with minimal interference from people.
 This region is a world treasure, and we have an obligation to treat it as such.
 With grizzly bears and wolves back in the mix in the Greater Yellowstone Ecosystem, this is one of the few places in the world that has the entire complement of animals that were here prior to European settlement.
 This presents us with an historic opportunity to rebalance one of the world’s most important ecosystems with something approaching a natural balance between the species, including the people who live here.

 Wyoming Wildlife Advocates is a 501 (c) (3) organization formed to promote a rational, science-based approach to wildlife management throughout the state of Wyoming.
 WWA will encourage policies that will maintain a healthy, natural balance — or dynamic equilibrium —between predator and prey species.
 We acknowledge that fluctuations occur among populations, but we believe this is natural and that the hand of man must lay lightly upon the reins.
 We believe that migratory patterns must be maintained and connectivity between isolated populations encouraged.
 We envision a Wyoming where people and wildlife peacefully coexist.

-Roger Hayden: Board treasurer and managing director – Roger is the former executive director of Wyoming Untrapped and the former communications director for Wyoming Pathways.
+Roger is the former executive director of Wyoming Untrapped and the former communications director for Wyoming Pathways.
 He also was a journalist for 12 years, owned a small business and is a naturalist tour guide and nature photographer.
-He lives in Jackson Hole for the past XX years.
+He has resided in Jackson Hole for the past XX years.